tari-project/tari/RFC/src/RFC-0201_TariScript.md

 The main properties of Tari script are

 * The scripting language is stack-based.
 At redeem time, the UTXO spender must supply an input stack.
-The script runs by operating on the the stack contents.
+The script runs by operating on the stack contents.
 * If an error occurs during execution, the script fails.
 * After the script completes, it is successful if and only if it has not aborted, and there is exactly a single element on the stack with a value of zero.
 In other words, the script fails if the stack is empty, or contains more than one element, or aborts early.
 * It is not Turing complete, so there are no loops or timing functions.
 * The Rust type system ensures that only compatible data types can be operated on, e.g. A public key cannot be added to an integer scalar.
 Errors of this kind cause the script to fail.
+Non-reference implementations MUST replicate this behaviour.

 ### Opcodes